A DISCOURSE :

 different groups and individuals perceive that environment and the nature of the ecologically, socially and culturally based

 presuppositions which colour these perceptions, or as some express it, the cultural filter.
-This means that we have to think
+This means that we have to think and

-solely with direct democracy: It is much more to do with the survival of extended ecological communities within complex networks.
+direct democracy: It is much more to do with the survival of extended ecological communities within complex networks.

-Social Ecology is the study of human behavior in the biosphere; concerned with Development, Conservation,
+Social Ecology is the study of human behavior in the biosphere; concerned with Development, Conservation, Environmentalism,

 Social Ecology is the identification and analysis of the problems caused by human behavior in the biosphere; the development